Some effectivity questions for plane Cremona transformations

+The other main point of the paper is to extend the results of [CL] that concern the \emph{rigidity} and \emph{tightness} of elements, or conjugacy classes, in the Cremona group.
+(The definitions of these properties are recalled later, at the start of Section \ref{7}.)
 Some of these results also complement a recent paper [L] by Lonjou, who exhibits, over any field $k$, an explicit Cremona transformation some power of which generates a proper normal subgroup of $Cr_2(k)$.
 She also points out an error in an earlier version of this paper; the mistake lay in overlooking the possibility that a rigid element of $Cr_2(k)$ might normalize a $2$-dimensional additive subgroup of $Cr_2(k)$.
-In consequence, the results of Section \ref{7} below in characteristic $p$ that refer to normal subgroups of $Cr_2(k)$ require the assumption that $k$ be {\emph{algebraic}} (that is, algebraic over its prime subfield).
+In consequence, the results of Section \ref{7} below in characteristic $p$ that refer to normal subgroups of $Cr_2(k)$ require the assumption that $k$ be algebraic (that is, algebraic over its prime subfield).